Join Our FREE Live Webinar

 • Your local newspaper: Often overlooked in the digital age, local newspapers remain a traditional method to find distressed properties.
 They are mandated to publish addresses of properties undergoing the foreclosure process.

-• Real Estate Wholesalers: These are individuals or entities that contract with a seller, then sell the contract to an end buyer.
+• Real Estate Wholesalers: These are individuals or entities that subject to contracts with a seller, then sell the contract to an end buyer.
 They often have access to off-market deals and distressed properties.

 • Real Estate Attorneys: Leveraging the connections of local attorneys can be invaluable.
 They're often privy to information about homeowners facing legal challenges related to their properties.